suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 --- abstract

-This specification describes extensions to the SUIT Manifest format (as defined in {{I-D.ietf-suit-manifest}}) for use in deployments with multiple trust domains.
+This specification describes extensions to the SUIT Manifest format for use in deployments with multiple trust domains.
 A device has more than one trust domain when it enables delegation of different rights to mutually distrusting entities for use for different purposes or Components in the context of firmware or software update.

 --- middle